trustoverip/tswg-tsp-specification/spec/spec.md

 ### TSP Payload

-The TSP payload is where application's data goes.
+The TSP payload is where application data goes.
 It is divided into two parts: Non-Confidential Fields and Confidential Fields.
 The confidential fields are encrypted and appear in the payload as ciphertext.
-It is up to the upper layer to choose where their data will go.
+It is up to the controller to choose where their data will go.

 ```text
 TSP_Payload = {Non_Confidential_Fields, Confidential_Fields_Ciphertext}